top of page

 FAQ

 Q: What guitar do you play?
-A: I play 2012 arched back cedar guitar by Jean Rompré.
+A: I play a 2012 arched-back cedar guitar by Jean Rompré.
 You can see his site and photos of my guitar here.

 Q: Where is your name from?
 A: I’m Armenian, but my name is Armenian, Persian, and Indian.
-In Armenian it means opal, but in the other languages it simply means gem or jewel.
+In Armenian it means opal, but in other languages, it simply means gem or jewel.

 Q: How long have you been playing?
 A: I’ve been playing since I was about 5 years old.